MDMA and exposure therapy for PTSD

 Reliving

-Re-experiences in the form of images, dreams and thoughts about the trauma.
-The re-experiences can express themselves as internal dialogue, emotionally or visually.
+Flashbacks in the form of images, dreams, and thoughts about the trauma.
+These flashbacks can manifest as internal dialogue, emotional or visual.

 Negative worldview

-An excessive and unrealistic negative image of the world in which everyone and everything feels unsafe.
-Safe people or situations are more likely to be experienced as threats.
+An excessively and unrealistically negative view of the world in which everyone and everything feels unsafe.
+Safe people or situations are more likely to be perceived as threats.

 Agitation

-Always on and alert, causing sleep problems, poor concentration and anger to occur regularly.
+Always being on edge and alert, which often results in sleep problems, poor concentration and anger.

 Evasive

-Avoiding possible triggers creates a smaller social world, resulting in loneliness and addiction.
+Avoiding potential triggers creates a smaller social world, resulting in loneliness and addiction.

 MDMA session against PTSD complaints

 Exposure therapy is a form of therapy aimed at overcoming anxiety disorders/PTSD.
-It involves exposing the patient in a safe manner, step by step, to the situations that evoke fears or fear reactions, so that the fear ultimately decreases.
+It involves gradually and safely exposing the patient to situations that trigger anxiety or anxiety reactions, so that the anxiety eventually diminishes.

-Several older and recent studies show that the use of MDMA during exposure therapy can accelerate and improve treatment.
-MDMA can strengthen the therapeutic relationship, making the patient more open.
-In addition, MDMA can ensure that the patient experiences less anxiety and more positive emotions.
-This can help the patient to process difficult situations better and therefore make faster progress with the therapy.
+Several older and more recent studies show that using MDMA during exposure therapy can accelerate and improve treatment.
+MDMA can strengthen the therapeutic relationship, allowing patients to open up more.
+Furthermore, MDMA can reduce anxiety and increase positive emotions.
+This can help patients process difficult situations more effectively and thus progress more quickly in therapy.

 Assignment as preparation

-It is important to map out the trauma and triggers as much as possible before the first MDMA session.
-A week before the first MDMA session in which exposure therapy plays an important role, a trigger list is independently made.
+It's important to map out the trauma and triggers as much as possible before the first MDMA session.
+A week before the first MDMA session, in which exposure therapy plays a significant role, you'll independently start creating a trigger list.

-The triggers can be sounds, situations, people or other things.
-Consider things that trigger PTSD symptoms such as avoidance, agitation, re-experiencing and reinforcing a negative world view.
-It is also useful to write down the primary response.
-By the primary response we mean the automatic response of the body/thoughts, which often has something to do with the fight/flight/freeze response.
-Furthermore, it can be written down what the secondary response is and by this we mean what kind of conscious choice you make after the trigger and primary response.
-For convenience, create a table that looks something like this:
+Triggers can be sounds, situations, people, or other things.
+Think of things that trigger PTSD symptoms, such as avoidance, agitation, flashbacks, and the reinforcement of a negative worldview.
+It's also helpful to write down the primary response.
+By primary response, we mean the automatic reaction of the body/mind, which is often related to the fight/flight/freeze reaction.
+You can also write down the secondary response, which means the conscious choice you make after the trigger and primary response.
+For your convenience, create a table that looks something like this:

 TriggersPrimary responseSecondary response

-Banging soundAnxious feeling, thinking back to warListen to music to calm down
+Pop soundAnxious feeling, remembering warListening to music to calm down

 Smells?